manoj-r/roman-number-generator/README.md

         git clone https://github.com/manoj-r/roman-numeral-app

-- Build: Run the following command from downloaded directory
+- Build: Run the following command from downloaded directory in a terminal/command line window.

         mvn clean install

+This application uses port 9090 and 3000 for monitoring and visualization.
+Please make these ports available in your machine.

 - Run:

+    Execute the following commands to run the application.

+        docker-compose build
         docker-compose up -d

+- To stop the running process:

+        docker-compose down

 ## Directory/Package Layout